I’m a Celebrity star addresses Ant McPartlin’s ‘unprofessional’ behaviour

 He said he “got quite annoyed at one point” as he thought: “If you can’t do it, you can’t do it, but just get on with it – just try it.”

-McCullough was asked about the matter after being eliminated from the jungle, with Good Morning Britain’s Susanna Reid calling it “tough love” and stating: “He was a bit angsty with you, wasn’t he?’
+McCullough was asked about the matter on Monday (2 December) after being eliminated from the jungle, with Good Morning Britain’s Susanna Reid calling it “tough love” and stating: “He was a bit angsty with you, wasn’t he?’

 The contestant replied: “I believe he was, yeah,” adding: “When Ant was telling me off for saying ‘I’m a Celebrity...
 Get Me Out of Here’ – I felt it was a proper telling off.
 I feel like he meant it.